Wage theft information for workers

 - ensuring Queensland Government procurement policies allow for action to be taken against employers that have underpaid workers

-- taking action to ensure that wage recovery processes for Queensland workers are simple, quick and low cost.
+- ensuring that wage recovery processes for Queensland workers are simple, quick and low cost.

 On this page: